ULB-Darmstadt/shacl-form/TOQUERY_USAGE.md

 ## Overview

 `toQuery()` turns the current `<shacl-form>` state into a SPARQL query.
-The method complements the existing serialization helpers so that a form can double as a search/filter UI against a SPARQL endpoint.
+Use it to reuse a form as a filter/search UI against a SPARQL endpoint.
+The implementation lives in `src/form.ts` and `src/query.ts`.

-The feature now ships with this repository.
-The public API mirrors `src/form.ts` and the builder logic in `src/query.ts`.

 ## Basic Usage